-New Way to Power Vehicles: So, how are EVs and ICEs different?
+New Way to Power Vehicles: So, how are EVs and internal combustion engine (ICE) vehicles different?
 While the cabins of the vehicles are similar, under the hood - and floorboards - they are completely different.
-The ICE's fuel tank is replaced by a battery pack.
-An internal combustion engine is replaced with an electric motor.
+In the simplest terms, the ICE vehicle's fuel tank is replaced by a battery pack and its internal combustion engine is replaced with an electric motor.

 Over a century ago, as people switched from the horse drawn carriage to the automobile, it was not clear how these new vehicles would be powered.
-Both electric cars and internal combustion engine (ICE) vehicles were on the road, and electric cars had some advantages - they were quiet and did not produce exhaust.
-Electric cars though could only operate where there was an electrical infrastructure, and electricity was only readily available in the cities, making rural usage or trips nearly impossible (the original range anxiety).
-However, it was not until the invention of Ford's assembly line and the mass-produced Model T, as well as the electric starter, that the ICE came out the clear winner.6
+Both electric and ICE vehicles were on the road, and electric cars had some advantages - they were quiet and did not produce exhaust.
+However, electric cars could only operate where there was an electrical infrastructure, and electricity was only readily available in the cities, making rural usage or trips nearly impossible (the original range anxiety).
+It was not until the invention of Ford's assembly line and the massproduced Model T, as well as the electric starter, that the ICE came out the clear winner.6 coming back as a potentially viable solution to some of our most vexing environmental problems.
+In the 1970s and 1980s, in response to the smog epidemic, and more recently to address excess carbon dioxide in the earth's atmosphere causing climate change, EVs have held a promise of a cleaner future.